 Replacing the vent valve is not very expensive ($150-$320 part and labor).

 Another common reason for the EVAP-related Check Engine light codes is a faulty purge valve

 How does the EVAP system work in a car?

 EVAP system diagram

-system.
-The EVAP system prevents fuel vapors from the fuel tank from escaping into the atmosphere.
-The EVAP system collects and temporarily stores the fuel vapors in the charcoal canister.
-The charcoal canister is filled with activated carbon pellets that can absorb the fuel vapors.
-When the engine is running, the fuel vapors are purged from the canister and burned in the engine.
+To prevent the fuel vapors from escaping into the atmosphere, the EVAP system collects and temporarily stores the fuel vapors in the charcoal canister.
+The charcoal canister is filled with activated carbon pellets that can absorb fuel vapors.
+Later, when the engine is running, and required conditions are met, fuel vapors are purged from the canister and burned in the engine.

 The EVAP system is sealed.
 If one of the components of the EVAP system leaks, the engine computer (PCM) turns the Check Engine light on and sets the code.